Stewartarmbrecht/my-solution/README.md

 npx nx start my-app
 ```
 Then scan the QR Code with your phone.
 The app should be running on your phone.
+If you have a problem with the preview app being loaded from the dev server QR code, then just enter the URL manually in the dev instance of the app.
+The URL should be http://<your IP Address>:<The port you selected>

 ## DEBUG MOBILE APP